TonnieMacatangay/1800_202630_DTC03/README.md

 ## Contributors

-- **Maryam Yaghtin** - BCIT CST Student with a passion for leaerning.
+- **Maryam Yaghtin** - BCIT CST Student with a passion for learning.

 ---